AndersDeath/diary2/000-current.md

 # 08 November - Wednesday - Yerevan - 405 day of immigration

 Things go nice.
 Today I announced my quit to the team.
 Transition period has started.
 It's important to do everything well and in time.
 Additionally I signed a rent contract for the temporary apartment in Berlin.
+It's also cool and nice.